General Education Mobile

 The Division of Online and Continuing Education at the University of Wisconsin Oshkosh is proud to partner with the Community College of the Air Force to help Airmen, Space Force and Guardians complete their CCAF Degree’s General Education requirements.

-Participating in the General Education Mobile (GEM) enables students to complete up to 15 credits in accelerated, seven-week courses at UW Oshkosh that transfer toward the general education requirements of their CCAF degree providing greater educational continuity and faster completion of an associate’s degree for Airmen, Space Force and Guardians.
+Participating in the General Education Mobile (GEM) enables students to complete up to 15 credits in accelerated, seven-week courses at UW Oshkosh that transfer toward the general education requirements of their CCAF degree.
+This program provides greater educational continuity and faster completion of an associate’s degree for Airmen, Space Force and Guardians.

 Please fill out this brief form to let us know you are interested in enrolling in GEM courses through UW Oshkosh!